meeravanathi/CloneX/README.md

 - **User Authentication**: Sign up, log in, and manage your account.
 - **Tweet Management**: Create, edit, delete, and view tweets.
 - **Follow System**: Follow and unfollow other users.
-- **Real-time Updates**: See live updates on tweets and notifications.
 - **Responsive Design**: Fully responsive UI for a seamless experience on all devices.

 ## Tech Stack